Privacy Policy — Ask Safely Assistant

 - First chat event — the fact that a first chat occurred (not the content of the chat).

-- Basic device information — device type, OS version, and app version.
+- Technical information — IP address, device type, OS version, and app version.
 Used to match an install to the ad that drove it.

-Adjust’s data is stored on Adjust’s own servers (not third-party cloud).
+Adjust’s data is stored on Adjust’s own servers.
 See Adjust’s Privacy Policy for details on their data practices.

 Web App Attribution